denis-koptev/TobaccoFeed/README.md

 - [x] Start filling DB with tobaccos
 - [ ] Clustering of data, Statistics, Machine Learning
 - [ ] Refactor all our govnocode
+- [ ] Customize admin panel for mixes

 ## TO TEST LIST (in russian)